 Exhibition catalogues and publication projects that increase awareness and understanding of the fields in which we collect, highlighting new thinking and context in the field.
 Publication support may be used for research, translations, travel, editing and production costs.

-Our website explains our focus and priorities.
-We ask prospective grantees to begin by reviewing them thoroughly to determine if their project is compatible with our mission and art collection areas.
+We ask prospective grantees to begin by reviewing our website thoroughly to determine if their project is compatible with our mission and art collection areas.

 Successful projects will satisfy the following criteria:

 - Advance the Foundation’s mission to challenge and shift perceptions, spark creativity and connect people across cultures through art.

 - Bring new understanding to the developing and under-researched fields of art that are represented in our collection:

 - Modern & Contemporary (specifically Color Field, Hard Edge & Optical, Light & Space, and New Mexico Modernism)

 - Establish effective presentation, messaging and communications around the project.

 - Demonstrate professional standards and advance planning with a thorough and thoughtful proposal (we request a Letter of Inquiry 1-2 years in advance of the implementation of the project).